 You may vote by mail or vote early before Election Day.
-To vote by mail, request an absentee ballot by telephone, mail, email, fax, website form or in person.
+To vote by mail, request a vote-by-mail ballot by telephone, mail, email, fax, website form or in person.
 Or, you may vote early at any one of our early voting sites.
-For early voting dates, times and locations please visit www.GoVote-Okaloosa.com.
+For early voting dates, times, and locations, please visit www.GoVote-Okaloosa.com.

-14. Can someone pick up or return an absentee ballot for me?
+14. Can someone pick up or return a vote-by-mail ballot for me?